Lately I find myself feeling like a fraud whenever I join the throng of workers to “Thank God it’s Friday” in celebration of the coming weekend.

 And here are some tips to have a successful weekend (finish your tasks, have some well deserved rest and be ready for the new work week)

-For most, the weekend is already in full swing so enjoy!
+For most of us, the weekend is already in full swing so enjoy!